linkerd/website/linkerd.io/content/2/reference/architecture.md

 ### Controller

-The controller deployment consists of multiple containers (public-api, destination) that provide the bulk of the control plane's functionality.
+The controller deployment consists of the public-api container that provides an API for the CLI and dashboard to interface with.

-### Grafana
+### Destination

-Linkerd comes with many dashboards out of the box.
-The Grafana component is used to render and display these dashboards.
-You can reach these dashboards via links in the Linkerd dashboard itself.
+Each [proxy](#proxy) in the data plane uses this component to lookup where to send requests.
+The destination deployment is also used to fetch service profile information used for per-route metrics, retries and timeouts.

 ### Identity

 This component provides a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) that accepts [CSRs](https://en.wikipedia.org/wiki/Certificate_signing_request) from proxies and returns certificates signed with the correct identity.

-### Prometheus

-All metrics are stored in Prometheus.
-They are scraped in the native Prometheus format from each proxy that makes up the data plane.
-This is an instance of Prometheus that has been configured to work specifically with the data that Linkerd generates.
-There are [instructions](/2/observability/exporting-metrics/) if you would like to integrate this with an existing Prometheus installation.
-You can see what Prometheus is collecting by running `linkerd metrics`.
+These certificates are fetched by the proxy on start and must be issued before the proxy becomes ready.
+They are subsequently used for any connection between Linkerd proxies to implement mTLS.

 ### Proxy Injector